 Tattoos can be beautiful, meaningful, sentimental.
 They're also permanent.
 And they're not for everyone.

 Is a tattoo a good present?
-If the person you're gifting already has ink, and/or has explicitly and seriously talked about wanting it, then yes.
-Even people who casually talk about getting a tattoo might not actually be ready for one, so be absolutely sure.
-(If not, stick to something a little safer—say, a luxurious facial oil they wouldn't normally splurge on for themselves.)
+If the person you're gifting already has ink, and/or has explicitly and seriously talked about wanting it, then yes, it could be a great gift.
+Even people who casually talk about getting a tattoo might not actually be ready for one, so be absolutely sure they're serious.
+If not, stick to something a little safer—say, a luxurious facial oil they wouldn't normally splurge on for themselves, or even high quality fake ink from a company like Inkbox.

 If you do decide to give the gift of a tattoo, cool.
 This is a unique and special present that literally lasts forever.
 Your loved one will never forget it.
 Since it's so major, here's what you need to consider.